Everything you need to know about Prenatal Yoga

 - Helps relieve common minor ailments (e.g backache, shoulder strain, hip discomfort, swollen joints, heartburn, indigestion, constipation, tiredness etc)

-- Can be used to relieve pain in labour and childbirth, prepares you for an active and natural birth, helps postnatal recovery
+- Can be used to relieve pain in labour and childbirth, prepares you for active and natural birth, helps postnatal recovery

 - Helps you feel positive, confident and empowered

 - Promotes restful sleep